Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Start-AzureRmRecoveryServicesAsrTestFailoverJob.md

 ```

 ## DESCRIPTION
-The **Start-AzureRmRecoveryServicesAsrTestFailoverJob** cmdlet starts test failover of an Azure Site Recovery protection entity or recovery plan.
+The **Start-AzureRmRecoveryServicesAsrTestFailoverJob** cmdlet starts test failover of an Azure Site Recovery replication protected item or recovery plan.
 You can check whether the job succeeded by using the Get-AzureRmRecoveryServicesAsrJob cmdlet.

 ## EXAMPLES